If the Chinese restaurant crab casserole of your childhood still fills your dreams, this easy recipe for a hearty casserole is your dream come true!

 Lots of recipes include cream cheese in their crab casserole, but after testing, I found the cream cheese to be too heavy and savory for my taste.
 I was hoping for a crab rangoon experience and it just didn’t deliver.
 If you have cream cheese and want to include it, I recommend starting with a couple of tablespoons of softened cream cheese and a good pinch of sugar.
 Use a wire whisk to combine with the mayo and sour cream to form a creamy sauce.
 Add the rest of the ingredients and then taste and adjust.

-Feel free to substitute your favorite shredded cheese here, including colby, swiss cheese, mozzarella, or even Parmesan cheese.
+Feel free to substitute your favorite shredded cheese here, including Colby, Swiss cheese, mozzarella, or even Parmesan cheese.

 Crab Casserole Recipe